xmartlabs/XLForm/README.md

 `pod 'XLForm', :git => 'https://github.com/xmartlabs/XLForm.git'`

-You can change the repository URL to your forked version url if you wish.
+You can replace the repository URL for your forked version url if you wish.

 Requirements